robwco/workshop-marketing/lesson2.md

 <h1 class="leading-tight font-medium text-3xl mt-8 pt-8">My 5 favorite places to find UX design clients that are ready to buy</h1>

-We just talked about how to take control of everyday conversations your UX design firm is having.
+We just talked about how to take control of getting new clients by doing outbound.
 Doing this takes a change in strategy.

 But doing what comes next takes a change in mindset.